gammafunk/dcss-rc/README.md

 change tile as turns pass or your XL changes.
 Hence your tile is fixed to the current one, but you can still use `set_tile_by_name()` and `new_random_tile()` to modify it.

+#### Settings and changing tile sets.

+See the `randtile_options` variable defined in *RandomTiles.rc* and associated comments.
+You can copy this variable definition into a lua code block in your rc and change e.g. the number of turns before a tile change, the setting to use when RandomTiles is disabled, and to customize the tile change messages.

+To change the tilesets, redefine the variable `player_tiles` using the format described in the comments above it in *RandomTiles.rc*.
+The redefined version must have entries with the same structure as the one in that file.

 ## target_skill
 Opens the skill screen automaticaly when a skill reaches a target level set by